aagarciga/dandelion_pms/README.md

 # Dandelion PMS
 Dandelion property management system (Symfony 5.0)

+> All your sensitive information or connections must be in a .env.local file ignored by git

 ## Coding rules (Use Test Driven Development)

 If you're organizing your code well, then all classes will fall into one of two types.